Market Overview

 Schools

-Winchester leads on school quality with a 75% average pass rate (rated Strong) compared to 74% in Harrisonburg.
-Top schools in Harrisonburg include Harrisonburg High School and Thomas Harrison Middle School.
-In Winchester, families look to John Handley High School and Daniel Morgan Middle School.
+Harrisonburg has a 74% average SOL pass rate; Winchester has 75% (2024 state assessment data).
+Public schools in Harrisonburg include Harrisonburg High School and Thomas Harrison Middle School; in Winchester, John Handley High School and Daniel Morgan Middle School.
 See Harrisonburg schools | See Winchester schools

 Harrisonburg